ciatph/ph-municipalities/README.md

 Yes, several OpenSource libraries and projects similar to ph-municipalities exist, which you can use in its place to list Philippine provinces and municipalities.

 Here is a list of several of these libraries and code repositories.
-Note, however, these items use old and new data sources.
-These may not be for you if you require using provinces and municipalities names data from the [PAGASA 10-day weather forecast Excel files](https://www.pagasa.dost.gov.ph/climate/climate-prediction/10-day-climate-forecast).
+Note, however, that these items use old and new data sources.
+These may not be for you if you require using provinces and municipalities' names data from the [PAGASA 10-day weather forecast Excel files](https://www.pagasa.dost.gov.ph/climate/climate-prediction/10-day-climate-forecast).

 - [psgc2](https://www.npmjs.com/package/psgc2)
 - [use-postal-ph](https://www.npmjs.com/package/use-postal-ph)